wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 and so that stackblitz examples will work.
 - prep:examples should be run after each new release, so that the examples use the latest version of wesl-js.

+### tools/_baseline
+Holds a flat copy of the tools/ directory for benchmark comparisons.
+`_baseline` is git-ignored.
+The copy is likely a different version than the current tree (see `bench:baseline` for setup)

+### tsconfig
+- most of the tsconfig files extend from base config files in `tools/`.
+  - the main exception is for example tsconfig files are intentially standalone
+- to allow tools like the TS language server to give type errors w/o waiting for a build to `dist/`, currently we use tsconfig `"paths"`
+  - ts-config-paths() in vite is needed for vite to follow the paths.
+  - alternate approaches:
+    - project `references` with `composite` look interesting to try eventually, but they aren't yet supported with `tsgo` (which we're currently using for fast per-project typechecking).
+    - `publishConfig` is worth trying.
+We're using pnpm and seems easier to maintain than `paths`.